5 Reasons Life Coaching Helped Me Thrive in Addiction Recovery

 When it came time for me to think about what I really wanted in life, I sought out a life coach.
 I remembered reading about a fitness guy who hired a life coach to help him succeed and I figured I would give it a shot.
 I fired up Google and began the search.
 I eventually came across a life coaching site I thought was legit and went for it.
 I had no idea what I was in for.

-Besides working with a sponsor, working with a life coach turned out to be one of the best decisions of my life.
+Besides working with a sponsor and a mentor, working with a life coach turned out to be one of the best decisions of my life.
 Like a mentor or sponsor who helps you stay accountable to your recovery, a life coach becomes a cheerleader who keeps you accountable to your goals, vision, and mission.
-Working with a life coach helped me to achieve bigger goals, like winning the highest award possible at my company at the time.
+Working with a life coach helped me to achieve bigger goals, like winning the highest award possible at my company and facing my biggest fears.
 But most importantly, I felt like I had some control over my life for the first time.

 “Recovery is a process of change through which individuals improve their health and wellness, live a self-directed life, and strive to reach their full potential.” — Substance Abuse and Mental Health Services Administration (SAMHSA)